hiperesp/DragonFable-Private-Server/README.md

 ## ⚠️ Important Notice

-This project is not currently expected to receive further updates.
-It remains public for anyone who wishes to study, reuse, or adapt it, and future changes are possible but not planned at this time.
+This project is developed intermittently in my spare time.
+Whenever I have more time available, I return to the project and work on improvements and new features.

 However, the community continues to maintain active forks — such as: